-Pike, a Republican, was the representative for Maine's 5th congressional district from 1865 to 1869.
+Pike was the representative for Maine’s 5th congressional district and was a Republican.
+He served from 1865 to 1869.

 From Jul 1861 to Mar 1869, Pike missed 735 of 2,568 roll call votes, which is 28.6%.
 This is on par with the median of 26.6% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.